-During the year, the Foundation made contributions to each of NEO Kids Foundation, The Northern Cancer Foundation, and the Health Sciences North Volunteer Association in the amount of \$1,421,003 (2021 - \$478,885) from funds raised through the HSN 50/50 Cash Lottery for the North.
+During the year, the Foundation made contributions to each of NEO Kids Foundation, Northern Cancer Foundation, and the Health Sciences North Volunteer Association in the amount of \$1,445,579 (2022 - \$1,421,003) from funds raised through the HSN 50/50 Cash Lottery for the North.

-Included in accounts payable are \$147,293 per organization (2021 - \$362,897, \$479,056 and \$478,886) respectively related to these contributions.
+Included in accounts payable are \$343,573 per organization (2022 - \$147,293) related to these contributions.

-7. Transactions with Health Sciences North
+7. Transactions with Health Sciences North and Health Sciences North Research Institute

 Health Sciences North is a public hospital and is independent of the Foundation.
-The Foundation raises funds of behalf of Health Sciences North to support the purchase of equipment, fund operations and support research activities.
+The Foundation raises funds of behalf of Health Sciences North to support the purchase of equipment, fund capital development as well as support research activities and other innovative opportunities with the intent of furthering healthcare in Northeastern Ontario.